abdulrehman244/Ecommerce_System_DartFinal_Assignment/ProjectDetail.md

 ### Responsibilities:

 .
-Add products for selling (stored in seller’s own list).
+Add products for selling (stored in seller’s own list) .
+Remove product from their own list
 .
-Remove product from their own list.
+View their product list
 .
-View their product list.
-.
-Logout functionality.
+Logout functionality

 ------------------------------------------------------